lizgi/portfolio/README.md

 ## PROJECT NAME
-{portfolio landing page.}
+portfolio landing page.

 #### AUTHOR NAME
 By ELIZABETH GIKONYO

 ##PROJECT DESCRIPTION
-## {This webpage is a simple landing page of my some of my done projects,,some relevant information about me,,and more.}
+## This webpage is a simple landing page of my some of my done projects,,some relevant information about me,,and more.

 ##PROJECT SETUP INSTRUCTIONS
 ## Clone the project using git -clone .
 If you are not able to clone it, you can download the files as a zip folder